EmDash00/forcedimension_core-python-docs/docs/source/forcedimension_core.drd-doc.rst

 a continuous trajectory along a set of points sent asynchronously to the control thread (see :func:`forcedimension_core.drd.trackPos()` for more details).

-The key difference between the two sets of functions is that drdMove* calls do not guarantee continuity if a new call is made before an earlier call finishes.
-On the other hand, drdTrack* calls do guarantee continuity regardless of when they are invoked.
-However, drdTrack* trajectory generation is performed on each axis individually, while drdMove* functions generate trajectories in 3D space.
-Outside of these different behaviors, both drdMove* and drdTrack* calls use a trajectory generation algorithm that guarantees continuous acceleration changes.
-For more details on the trajectory generation, see the section on trajectory generation parameters.
+The key difference between the two sets of functions is that calls to :func:`forcedimension_core.drd.moveTo()` and friends do not guarantee continuity if a new call is made before an earlier call finishes.
+On the other hand, calls to :func:`forcedimension_core.drd.track()` and friends do guarantee continuity regardless of when they are invoked.
+However, track functions trajectory generation is performed on each axis individually, while move functions generate trajectories in 3D space.
+Outside of these different behaviors, both move functions and track functions use a trajectory generation algorithm that guarantees continuous acceleration changes.
+For more details on the trajectory generation, see :ref:`trajectory_generation_parameters`.

+.. _trajectory_generation_parameters:

 Trajectory Generation Parameters
 --------------------------------